raffecat/johnny-basic/README.md

 # Johnny BASIC

-Johnny BASIC programming environment and tutorial.
+Johnny BASIC programming environment and programming guide.

 ## What's this about?